mkazhdan/ExteriorPoissonRecon/README.md

 <dt>[<b>--out</b> &lt;<i>output 3D mesh</i>&gt;]</dt>
 <dd>
 This string value is the file-name of the output (3D) mesh.<br>
-The will be written in <a href="https://www.cc.gatech.edu/projects/large_models/ply.html">PLY</a> format, with x-, y-, and z-coordinates of the positions encoded by the properties <i>x</i>, <i>y</i>, and <i>z</i>.<br>
+The file will be written out in <a href="https://www.cc.gatech.edu/projects/large_models/ply.html">PLY</a> format, with x-, y-, and z-coordinates of the positions encoded by the properties <i>x</i>, <i>y</i>, and <i>z</i>.<br>
 If this argument is not provided, no output is generated.
 </dd>